Research interest(s)/area of expertise

-Currently I am a member of the Developmental Science and Social-Personality areas of the Department of Psychology at Wayne State University.
+- Currently I am a member of the Developmental Science and Social-Personality areas of the Department of Psychology at Wayne State University.
 My interest in adolescent peer relations puts me in Developmental, and my interest in marriage into Social.
 Most of my recent graduate studens have been in the Social area.
 My theoetical approach is evolutionary; I am interested in the adaptive value of human social behaviors, especailly pride and shame, and humor.
 In 1999 I wrote Evolutionary Principles of Human Adolescence (Basic Books).
 In 2014 I coedited Evolutionary Science of Human Behavior.
-I coedited a book on marriage across cultures in 2018, pubished by Lexington Books: The Psychology of Marriage.
-Lexington will also publiish my book on the emotions: The Human Emotions: Evolutionary and Psychological Perspectives.
+I coedited a book on marriage across cultures in 2018, pubished by Lexington Books: The Psychology of Marriage. an evolutionary and cross-cultural view.
+Lexington also publiisedh my book on the emotions: Evolved Emotions: an interdisciplinary and functional analysis.
 I am collaborating with a Dutch colleague in research on adolescent peer relations in various cultures, and with colleagues here and abroad on marital satisfaction.

 - PhD in Psychology, University of Chicago, 1978